Double Star Astronomy

 The systematic search for double stars was stimulated by two achievements of William Herschel: the publication in 1782 and 1784 of catalogs that report pair magnitudes, colors, separation and relative position; and his demonstration, in Account of the Changes that have happened, during the last 25 years, in the Relative Situation of Double-Stars; with an Investigation of the Cause to which they are owing (1803), that double stars were "not merely double in appearance, but must be allowed to be real binary combinations of two stars, intimately held together by the bond of mutual attraction."

-Herschel's search was inspired by the idea that two stars lying along the same line of sight, one much farther from Earth than the other, might reveal stellar distances through the Earth's orbital parallax.
+Herschel's search was inspired by the idea, originally proposed by Galileo Galilei, that two stars lying along the same line of sight, one much farther from Earth than the other, might reveal stellar distances through the Earth's orbital parallax.
 (In the event, this was achieved for two of the closest stars to Earth: 61 Cygni, measured by Friedrich Bessel in 1838, and Vega measured by Wilhelm Struve in 1839.)
 But once the fact of gravitational connection was affirmed, double stars became a major research focus of 19th century astronomers.
-Ambitious major double star catalogs were published by John Herschel and Friedrich Wilhelm Struve, and important early catalogs were compiled by James South, James Dunlop, Otto Struve and many others.
+Ambitious major double star catalogs were published by John Herschel and Friedrich Wilhelm Struve, and important early catalogs were compiled by James South, James Dunlop, Otto Struve and many other individuals and observatories.